casualcomputer/local_llm/readme.md

   output = llm(..., max_tokens=512)
   ```
 Different models require different prompting templates.
 For detailed guidance on mistral-7b prompting, refer to the [Prompting Guide](https://www.promptingguide.ai/models/mistral-7b).

+# Tutorial 2: Exposing your local LLM to the Public Internet

+* Run "fastapi_app.py" & follow the instructions in the comments to install grok, to set up port forwarding from grok's public url to your local port 8000.